tombryden/novabook-tax-service/README.md

 Basic error responses have been implemented with express middleware, but this could be further improved in a production system with custom errors.

+## Tests

+Comprehensive tests have been added, including unit tests of the core business logic and a couple of full e2e tests.

 ## Libraries & Tools Used

 - Express